scottchen98/Comm-Markdown-Test/docs/Pushingcodewithgit.md

 !!! note
     When you push your code up to the newly added remote repository, using the `-u` will tell Git to save the repository as the default push destination for your current branch.
 Meaning everytime you push your code to the main or master branch you will only need to run `git push` instead of `git push origin main` (or `git push origin master`).

+Now go back to the browser and refresh the page, you can see the latest version of your remote repository.

 ## Conclusion

-Congratulation, you have successfully uploaded your code to the Remote Repository with git.
+Congratulation 🎉, you have successfully uploaded your code to the Remote Repository with git.

 - [x] learned what is remote repository is.
 - [x] Learned how to use `git push` and pushed to the remote repository.